Three Basic Facts about the Climate

 The danger from global warming has been increasing for many years without most people noticing.
 Now the threats have reached a level that’s simply impossible to ignore.
 Even if the climate weren’t changing, other serious threats to humanity are resulting from how we have chosen to live.
 As one example, large cities around the world are already dealing with the loss of clean drinking water.

 But within this murky and scary future is an opportunity.
 To overcome these dangers, we must change from who we are into who we can be.
 In the coming years we will be forced to do what actually needs to be done, rather than what some of us imagine is needed according to our preconceptions.
 By transforming ourselves and our place on the Earth, life on this planet can become better than it has ever been.
 To understand these promising possibilities, we need to first understand the climate and energy situation in the 21st century, and then look more closely at the specific situations in three critical locales: China, India, and the USA.
-(When it’s ready, we can add the EU to this list and make this FOUR critical locales.
-Steve is working on this piece now.)

 The Future